top of page

 For the sake of sheer merriment;

-They reminisce us the paper boats
+They reminisce us of the paper boats

-We often put to sail
+We often set sail

 To destinations obscure.